frslabs/octus-ios/README.md

 pod 'TesseractOCRiOS', :git => 'https://github.com/gali8/Tesseract-OCR-iOS.git'
 ```

-###### Netrc setting to install custom pod
+###### Save/Edit Netrc settings to install custom pod

 You will need a valid netrc credentials to install octus from maven, which can be obtained by contacting `support@frslabs.com`.

-1 - Create or edit .netrc file under current user's home directory
+1. Create or edit .netrc file under current user's home directory
-2 - Write the below lines into that file, replace <YOUR_USERNAME> and <YOUR_PASSWORD> with your credentials which is shared through email and save the file.
+2. Write the below lines into that file, replace <YOUR_USERNAME> and <YOUR_PASSWORD> with your credentials which is shared through email and save the file.
 ```ruby
 machine octus-ios.repo.frslabs.space
 login <YOUR_USERNAME>
 password <YOUR_PASSOWRD>
 ```
-3 - In terminal enter below command to install the pod
+3. In terminal enter below command to install the pod
 pod install or pod update

 To get the full benefits import `Octus` wherever you import UIKit